-- 1. The 12 Imāms, as the successors to the Holy Prophet (S), have a greater station of closeness to Allāh (SWT) than all of the prophets and messengers, apart from the Holy Prophet (S). - 2.
+1. Why must there always be a dujjah of Allāh (SWT) present amongst mankind?
+2. What are the similarities and differences of the responsibilities of the Holy Prophet (S) and the Imāms after him?
+3. Name and explain three necessary characteristics of an Imām.
+1. The 12 Imāms, as the successors to the Holy Prophet (S), have a greater station of closeness to Allāh (SWT) than all of the prophets and messengers, apart from the Holy Prophet (S).
+0 2.
 With the passing away of Holy Prophet (S), revelation came to a complete end.
-Apart from this, the Imāms continued to fulfill all the other responsibilities of the Holy Prophet (S). - 3.
-An Imām during his Imāmate, is the spiritual connection between Allāh (SWT) and His creation.
-Divine grace and provisions are sent down to the world through the means of the Imām. - 4.
-The Imām must possess certain characteristics: a) He is the most knowledge human being and has complete understanding of the Qur'ān in all its depths; b) he is maṣɔ́um; c) he is Divinely appointed; d) he has the loftiest ethics and is free from the love of the world.
+Apart from this, the Imāms continued to fulfill all the other responsibilities of the Holy Prophet (S).
+3. An Imām during his Imāmate, is the spiritual connection between Allah (SWT) and His creation.
+Divine grace and provisions are sent down to the world through the means of the Imām.
+4. The Imām must possess certain characteristics: a) He is the most knowledge human has being and complete understanding of the Qur'ān in all its depths; b) he is marốūm; c) he is Divinely appointed; d) he has the loftiest ethics and is free from the love of the world.
+ACTIVITY PAGE GUESS WHO?